 Online testing is the best way to understand the true value of an L&D program within an organization.
 Implementing any sort of training program is not worth the time and money if you do not know how this training should, will, and is affecting your productivity and profits.
 Rather than guessing at the success of an online or blended training program, the most concrete way to determine the retention, usage, and understanding of students’ training is through online testing.

-Types of Online Testing
+Types of Online Assessments or Testing

 Quizzes are a great way to implement “micro-learning” into your training programs.
 In the same way that students learn and retain better through smaller chunks of information delivered in increments, quizzes help to further ingrain that knowledge in short, applicable, practical spurts.